Polymorphic Iterable Sequential Effect Systems: Iteration

 \subsection{Iteration via Closure Operators}

-For a general notion of iteration, we will work with the notion of a \emph{closure operator} on a poset: \begin{definition}[Closure Operator~\cite{birkhoff,blyth2006lattices,saraswat1991}] A closure operator on a poset $(P,\sqsubseteq)$ is a function $f : P \rightarrow P$ that is
+For a general notion of iteration, we will work with the notion of a \emph{closure operator} on a poset: \begin{definition}[Closure Operator~\cite{birkhoff,blyth2006lattices,saraswat1991}] A (total) closure operator on a poset $(P,\sqsubseteq)$ is a function $f : P \rightarrow P$ that is

-\end{definition} Closure operators have several particularly useful properties~\cite{birkhoff,blyth2006lattices,saraswat1991}: \begin{itemize} \item Idempotence implies that the range of a closure operator is also the set of fixed points of the operator. \item Closure operators $f$ on a poset $(P,\le)$ are in bijective correspondence with their ranges $\{f(x) \mid x\in P\}$.
-In particular, from the range we can recover the original closure operator by mapping each element $x$ of the poset to the least element of the range that is above that input: The properties of closure operators ensure that this is defined (in particular, that the least element used exists and it unique). \item A given subset $X$ of a poset $(P,\le)$ is the range of a closure operator --- called a \emph{closure subset} --- if and only if for every element $x\in P$ in the poset, $X\cap{x\uparrow}$ has a least element~\cite[Theorem 1.8]{blyth2006lattices}, where $x\uparrow=\{ y \mid y\in P \land x \le y \}$ is called the principal up-set of $x$.
+\end{definition} Closure operators have several particularly useful properties~\cite{birkhoff,blyth2006lattices,saraswat1991}.
+Writing ${x\uparrow}=\{ y \mid y\in P \land x \le y \}$ to denote the principal up-set of $x$: \begin{itemize} \item Idempotence implies that the range of a closure operator is also the set of fixed points of the operator. \item Closure operators $f$ on a poset $(P,\le)$ are in bijective correspondence with their ranges $\{f(x) \mid x\in P\}$.
+In particular, from the range we can recover the original closure operator by mapping each element $x$ of the poset to the least element of the range that is above that input: The properties of closure operators ensure that this is defined (in particular, that the least element used in the definition above exists and is unique, which may not be the case if $f$ is not a closure operator). \item A given subset $X$ of a poset $(P,\le)$ is the range of a closure operator --- called a \emph{closure subset} --- if and only if for every element $x\in P$ in the poset, $X\cap({x\uparrow})$ has a least element~\cite[Theorem 1.8]{blyth2006lattices}.
 (The left direction of the iff is in fact proven by constructing the closure operator as described above.) \end{itemize} This means that if we can identify the desired range of our iteration operation (the results of the iteration operator) and show that it meets the criteria to be a closure subset, the construction above will yield an appropriate closure operator, which we can take directly as our iteration operation.